David Chilton: Later years

 In 1986 Chilton accepted an offer to return to Placerville to pastor the church there.
 He continued to work in pastoral ministry, speak at conferences, write a weekly column for The Sacramento Union newspaper, was counsel for The Field stead Co. at an economic conference in Switzerland and wrote his last two books, The Great Tribulation and Power in the Blood.

 Whitefield Theological Seminary awarded him with 2 degrees: The Master of Divinity in the field of Pastoral Theology in 1990 and the degree of Doctor of Philosophy in the field of Christian Thought in 1992, primarily for his work on Days of Vengeance.

 Death

 In 1994, Chilton suffered a massive heart attack and went into a six-week coma.
 He slowly began to recover, though he had difficulty speaking.
 During this time, he wrote a monthly column on the family for Ligonier Ministries.
 He took his second speaking trip to Australia for a month of engagements and also spoke at a church in The Bahamas.
-He also became a proponent of the Christian eschatological view known as Preterism.
+He also became a proponent of the Christian eschatological view known as full preterism.

 In 1997, Chilton suffered his second heart attack and died at the age of 45 years.